lucat1/quercia/README.md

 `quercia` is a javascript framework based on the [`react`](https://reactjs.org) view library inspired by other popular options like `nextjs`.
-The aim of the project is to enable the amazing DX of these aforemetioned tools while using a non-javascript backend, such as Go, Ruby or PHP.
+The aim of the project is to enable the amazing DX of these aforementioned tools while using a non-javascript backend, such as Go, Ruby or PHP.

 #### Main features: